The Visual examination is a nondestructive examination method used to evaluate surface of material and weld by observation.

 11. Repair to welds.

 i.
-All defects in seam weld shall be repaired by grinding or melting out the defects as required
+All defects in seam weld shall be repaired by grinding or melting out the defects as requiredand applying an additional weld bead over the defective area.

 ii.
 Mechanical caulking is not permitted.